-Judith joined the staff of Extension in March 2019 as the Master Gardener representative in Grafton County.
-She coordinates communication and programming for Master Gardeners and Interns throughout the county.
+Judith joined the staff of Extension in March 2019 as the County Master Gardener Coordinator in Grafton County.
+She develops and coordinates communication and programming for Master Gardeners and Interns throughout the county.

 Judith has a life-long interest in gardening and has grown things, indoors and out, whenever and wherever, possible.
 Everyone in her family was in some way connected to horticulture and landscape design.
 Her first gardening lesson from her mother was planting nasturtium seeds, which she quickly learned needed poor, dry soil to flower, perfect for their yard.